frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/data/data-import.md

 ### 1.3 Importing the Template

-1. After updating your template file, go back to the Data Import form and attach the file by clicking on the Attach button.
+1. After updating your template file, go back to the Data Import form and attach the file by clicking on the **Attach** button.
-1. Select the template file and click on Upload.
+1. Select the template file and click on **Upload**.
-1. After the upload is successful, click on Start Import.
+1. After the upload is successful, click on **Start Import**.

 ![Upload Template File](/docs/assets/img/setup/data-import/upload-template-file.png)